-Recent biotechnology advances have facilitated the need to educate NIH fellows in new methodology.
-The Cancer Biotechnology (CB) course will be held at Frederick National Lab on February 10, February 24, and March 9, 2012 in Bldg.
-549 (Conference Center).
+Biotechnology advances continue to underscore the need to educate NCI fellows in new methodologies.
+The Cancer Biotechnology course is offered periodically by CCR.
 The topics covered include: proteomics, protein expression, genomics, image analysis, drug discovery, nanotechnology and bioinformatics.
-The participation of NIH postdoctoral fellows who want to learn about new biotechnology advances is encouraged.
+Clinical and postdoctoral fellows who want to learn about new biotechnology advances are encouraged to attend this course.

 A service of the National Cancer Institute